 Open pollinated heirloom seeds can be saved for planting again next year.
 Unlike seeds from hybrid plants, which you would need to keep buying each year, you can save the seeds from your heirloom vegetables for the next season.
 So, you could essentially only have to buy a seed packet one time and keep growing heirloom vegetables in your garden year after year!

-There are so many different varieties of heirloom vegetables that we never see in the typical grocery store today – things like yellow tomatoes, white carrots, blue-podded peas, and even purple beans.
+There are so many different varieties of heirloom vegetables that we rarely see in the typical grocery store today – things like yellow tomatoes, white carrots, blue-podded peas, and even purple beans.

-And the fun part about getting these heirloom seeds is that you can learn about the history behind the different seed varieties and the dates for when they were popular.
-I’m really looking forward to growing Scarlet Runner beans (mentioned as early as 1750), the Connecticut Field Pumpkin (a Native American heirloom since the time of the first New England settlers), and the Large Red tomato (a pre-1830s variety documented to have been grown by the Shakers in Massachusetts) among all of the other amazing varieties of seeds.
+And the fun part about getting these heirloom seeds is that you can learn about the history behind the different seed varieties and how old they are.
+I’m really looking forward to growing Scarlet Runner beans (mentioned as early as 1750), the Connecticut Field Pumpkin (a Native American heirloom since the time of the first New England settlers), and the Large Red tomato (a pre-1830s variety documented to have been grown by the Shakers in Massachusetts) among all of the other amazing varieties of seeds, along with many other types of seeds.

 Just about every type of seed I ordered was grown in the 1800s and before, so this summer I hope to taste some truly historic varieties of vegetables!